tatasurarta/helios-mirror-public/README.md

-shell - Run commands in Shell [owner only] restart - Restart the Bot [owner/sudo only] stats - Bot Usage Stats ping - Ping the Bot help - All cmds with description
+shell - Run commands in Shell [owner only] restart - Restart the Bot [owner/sudo only] stats - Bot Usage Stats usage - to show heroku dyno usage [Owner only] ping - Ping the Bot help - All cmds with description
 ```